No Bypass Coffee Brewing: A New Way to Make Better Coffee

 To learn more about the NextLevel Brewer, check out this video from Home Grounds’ Steven Holm.

 Uneven water distribution, usually caused by pouring too hard over a coffee bed, can cause water to channel.
-This leads to poor extraction and a cup with harsh, unpleasant flavors.
+This leads to poor extraction and a cup with harsh, unpleasant flavours.
 One way of preventing channeling is through dispersion.

 Dispersion—or the act of spreading something over a wide area—prevents forceful water streams from exploiting weaknesses in the coffee bed.